bayesianempirimancer/pyDMBD/README.md

       [{C_k,D_k},invSigma_k_vv] ~ MatrixNormalWishart(), k=1...role_dims.sum()

 As an aside.
 Using the MatrixNormalWishart on the concatenation of A and B might seem like it adds a lot of computational overhead.
 But I believe it is warranted in this case as it ensures that, given the latents, a single update to the MNW posterior gets {A,B} exactly right.
 Had we modeled A and B as having separate MNW distributions then they would have fought to explain the same thing slowing down convergence.

+We also assume that the posterior distribution over the assignment variables factorizes across the different observables, i.e. q(lambda) = \prod_i q(lambda_i).
+In the usual way, the posterior distributions over the initial and transition distributions q(T_i) are Dirichlet.
+To make the code simpler I used the ARHMM module which designed to implement an autoregressive hidden markov model, but works for our purposes here.

 Using this factorization, posteriors are all conditionally conjugate and inference can be performed using coordinate ascent updates on natural parameters.
 A single learning rate with maximum value of 1 can also be used to implement stochastic vb ala Hoffman 2013.